-Determine what metrics matter most to you and have them sent to you on a weekly or monthly basis.
+Determine what metrics matter most to you and have them sent to you weekly or monthly.
 This will keep you up-to-date on the latest without effort.

 When deciding how to automate your social media marketing, there are a lot of options out there.
-Here are some things that should not be automated:
+Here are some things that you should not automate:

 Every conversation is unique.
 Because of this, automated comments are easy to spot by outsiders.
 Bots lack understanding of the nuance of conversation.
 Comments are best left to the humans.

 Engagement with your current or prospective customers should always be authentic.
 Not only is following and unfollowing an inauthentic way to grow your Instagram account, but it's also against most social platforms' terms of service.

 Instagram, for example, is against the follow/unfollow method, and your account could get shut down if they catch you using a bot for this purpose.

 Step 2: Set Goals for Social Media Marketing Automation